Study and work abroad guide

 The checklist below provides a list of priority tasks to complete before you leave for your host country.

-- Immunisations – check the NHS's 'fit for travel' site to find out what immunisations, if any, you need.
+- Immunisations – check the NHS Fit for travel site to find out what immunisations, if any, you need.
 Visit your GP to arrange prescriptions and necessary immunisations.
 If you need several immunisations or a course of immunisation, these may take weeks or months and should not be left until the last minute.

 - Healthcare – research how you will access healthcare and dental services in your host country.